ourPLCC/plcc/README.md

 ```
 plcc file

-                        runs plcc.py on 'file', which generates
-                            code in a directory named 'Java/'.
+  Run plcc.py on 'file' to generate code in a directory named 'Java/'.

 plccmk [-c] [--json_ast] [file]

-                        runs plcc.py on file and compiles its results.
+  Run plcc.py on 'file' and compile its results.

   '-c' Removes 'Java/' before regenerating it.
   '--json_ast' add support to print JSON ASTs.
+      Required if you want to call parse with --json_ast.
   'file' defaults to 'grammar'

 scan [file...]

-                        Run Java/Scan on each file and then stdin.
+    Run Java/Scan on each file and then stdin printing recognized tokens.
-                            Scans input printing recognized token.

 parse [-t] [-n] [--json_ast] [file...]

-                        Run Java/Parser on each file and then stdin.
+  Run Java/Parser on each file and then stdin,
-                            Scans and parses input, printing OK for recognized
-                            programs and error otherwise.
+  printing OK for recognized programs and errors otherwise.

   '-t' Print trace (i.e., parse tree).
   '-n' Suppress prompt.
   '--json_ast' print JSON AST to stdout.

 rep [-t] [-n] [file...]

     Run Java/Rep on each file and then stdin.
-                            REP = Read, Execute, and Print loop.
-                            Scans, parses, and evaluates each program
-                            in the input.
+    REP Reads, Executes, and Prints each program in the input.

     '-t' Print trace (i.e., parse tree).
     '-n' Suppress prompt.
 ```

 To print a JSON AST for a program, pass `--json_ast` to both `plccmk`